A Relaxed Lagrange Multiplier Approach for Phase Field Models: Acknowledgments

 \section{Acknowledgments}

+C. Quan is supported by the National Natural Science Foundation of China (Grant No. 12271241), Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023B1515020030), Shenzhen Science and Technology Innovation Program (Grant No. JCYJ20230807092402004), and Hetao Shenzhen-Hong Kong Science and Technology Innovation Cooperation Zone Project (No. HZQSWS-KCCYB-2024016).
 X.-P. Wang acknowledges support from the National Natural Science Foundation of China (NSFC) (No. 12271461), the key project of NSFC (No. 12131010), Shenzhen Science and Technology Innovation Program (Grant: C10120230046), the Hetao Shenzhen-Hong Kong Science and Technology Innovation Cooperation Zone Project (No.HZQSWS-KCCYB-2024016) and the University Development Fund from The Chinese University of Hong Kong, Shenzhen (UDF01002028).